 The accompanying condensed consolidated financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-As of June 30, 2020, the Company had an accumulated deficit of \$391.7 million and incurred a net loss of \$8.3 million and \$13.0 million for the three and six months ended June 30, 2020, respectively.
-The Company had cash and cash equivalents of \$55.8 million and investments of \$25.1 million as of June 30, 2020.
+For the three and nine months ended September 30, 2020, the Company had net income of \$3.6 million and a net loss of \$9.4 million, respectively, and had an accumulated deficit of \$388.0 million as of September 30, 2020.
+The Company had cash and cash equivalents of \$43.5 million and investments of \$42.0 million as of September 30, 2020.
 The Company expects that existing cash, cash equivalents and investments will be sufficient to support the Company's current operations through at least 12 months from the issuance of these financial statements.
-However, the continuing effects of the COVID-19 pandemic may require the Company to engage in layoffs, furloughs and/or reductions in salary, all of which may result in irrecoverable losses of customers and significantly impact long-term liquidity.
-If elective surgery restrictions are reinstated on a widespread basis, significantly impacting the Company's business, the Company may need to access additional capital; however, the Company may not be able to obtain financing on acceptable terms or at all, particularly in light of the impact of COVID-19 on the global economy and financial markets.
+However, the effects of the COVID-19 pandemic continue to evolve and may result in irrecoverable losses of customers and significantly impact long-term liquidity requiring the Company to engage in layoffs, furloughs and/or reductions in salaries.
+To the extent the United States experiences a resurgence in COVID-19 infections and elective surgery restrictions are reinstated on a widespread basis and significantly impact the Company's business, the Company may need to access additional capital; however, the Company may not be able to obtain financing on acceptable terms or at all, particularly in light of the impact of COVID-19 on the global economy and financial markets.
 The terms of any financing may adversely affect the holdings or the rights of the Company's shareholders.